masterchief-00/java-amalitech-lab04-employee-mgt-system/readme.md

 - Searching employee by name
 - Filtering and sorting by department, salary, performance rating and experience.
 - Generating reports (GUI and console).
-- A "not bad" landing page😊
+- A "not bad" user interface😊

 ## Stack
 - Java 21